 TPHTE design features, which have inherent capability for good repeatability of the production processes (e.g. simple axial grooved heat pipes).

-This Standard specifies the number of needed units submitted to the qualification process for configurations, which are currently used in several spacecraft applications.
-It is recommended that the supplier performs the selection for other configurations and provide argumentation to the customer for agreement of his choice.
+This Standard specifies the number of needed identical pieces of equipment (i.e. coming from the same batch) submitted to the qualification process.

-Compared to full qualification of a new product the number of units can be reduced for delta qualification of an existing but modified product.Table 5-1
+Compared to full qualification of a new product the number of units can be reduced for delta qualification of an existing but modified product. (see Table 5-1 for details).

 Thermal and mechanical qualification